-The insights from interviews, surveys, and policy document analysis cover critical areas such as governance and policy, R&D and technology transfer, cross-sectoral collaboration, financing, and communication channels and formats.
+The insights from interviews, surveys, and policy document analysis covered critical areas such as governance and policy, R&D and technology transfer, cross-sectoral collaboration, financing, and communication channels and formats.
 Understanding the perspectives and challenges faced by stakeholders is crucial for designing effective initiatives and ensuring the long-term success of the bioeconomy.
 The stakeholder assessment confirms that these topics are of crucial relevance for the acceleration of the bioeconomy and for each topic a number of challenges and advise was identified.
-In the upcoming tasks ShapingBio will consider these identified aspects for the fine-tuning of research questions and implementation activities.
+ShapingBio considered these identified aspects for the fine-tuning of research questions and implementation activities.
 Moreover, Effective communication channels and formats were identified as vital tools for raising awareness, sharing information, and fostering dialogue among stakeholders.
-Stakeholders expressed that a range of formats and channels are relevant for their needs; ShapingBio will utilize a mix of methods to reach them, such as public forums, matchmaking events, social media platforms, and more.
+Stakeholders expressed that a range of formats and channels are relevant for their needs.
+As a result of the initial stakeholder needs investigation, followed by fine-tuned strategies, ShapingBio utilized a mix of methods to reach stakeholders, such as conferences, public forums, matchmaking events, social media platforms, website, and the amplification opportunities offered by bioeconomy national and international platforms and clusters, and other bioeconomy projects.

-By incorporating the insights gained from this research, ShapingBio can better address stakeholders' concerns and design initiatives that resonate with different stakeholder groups.
-This will help the project to achieve its goals of fostering cross-sectoral collaboration, identifying best practices and success factors, and developing tailored tools and strategies for the sustainable development of the bioeconomy.
-In doing so, ShapingBio can contribute to informed decision-making, facilitate innovation, and promote the long-term success of the bioeconomy.
+By incorporating the insights gained from Dl.1 research and from the experience gained throughout the project activities ShapingBio better addressed stakeholders' concerns and design initiatives that resonate with different stakeholder groups.
+This helped the project to achieve its goals of fostering cross-sectoral collaboration, identifying best practices and success factors, and developing tailored tools and strategies for the sustainable development of the bioeconomy.
+In doing so, ShapingBio contributed to informed decision-making, facilitated innovation, and promoted the long-term success of the bioeconomy.